Lyster-01/phase1-project/README.md

 We can see that the aircrafts with more than 4 engines have lesser occurrences of accidents.
 This would also mean that the aircrafts with less than four engines have a greater probability of accidents.
+## Conclusions:

+ 1.The aircraft model with the highest number of accidents is the 152 model, followed by the 172 model.

+ 2.In terms of aircraft make, Cessna has the most accident occurrences, followed by Piper.
+Geographically, Anchorage is identified as the riskiest location for aircraft operations, while Orlando and Chicago are comparatively safer.
+ 3.Aircraft with more than four engines show fewer accidents, suggesting that opting for planes with four or more engines may reduce the likelihood of accidents.

 ## Recommendations
 1.Avoid aircraft makes and models that have high accident rates, including brands like Cessna and Piper.